Gallopsled/pwntools/README.md

 # Pwn All In One
+This is a script that combines PWN tools all in one, including modified Pwndbg, GEF, Peda , PwnTools, GDB and etc...

 This is a script which installs Pwndbg, GEF, and Peda GDB plugins in a single command.

 Run `install.sh` and then use one of the commands below to launch the corresponding GDB environment: